carpentries/governance/EC_process/timeline.md

 # Executive Council Yearly Timeline

+Additional tasks that don't fit into the monthly timeline below include:
+* in-person (face-to-face) meeting
+* reassessing the strategic plan

 ## January
 * Review previous year’s minutes.
 Make sure all are approved and posted.
 * Overlap meeting of old/new board